-Developers for a total of 19 other projects ultimately did not have a mitigation obligation, and thus did not have to select a mechanism through which to offset impacts.
-These projects are lumped into a category called "Other".
-These 19 projects either: 1. had an HQT mathematical result of zero functional acres lost (i.e., zero debits; n=7); 2. a desktop analysis was conducted (n=11); or 3. received an MSGOT waiver (n=1).
+Developers of a total of 22 other projects ultimately did not have a mitigation obligation, and thus did not have to select a mechanism through which to offset impacts.
+These projects are combined into a category called "Other".
+These 22 projects either: 1. had an HQT mathematical result of zero functional acres lost (i.e. zero debits; n=8) or 2. a desktop analysis was conducted (n=14).